catsdata/School_District_Analysis/README.md

 -   ### **School Summary**

     The only impact to the High Performers DataFrame is with Thomas High School, but not enough to bump it from its second place spot.
-Again, impact was only within tenths or hundredths of percentages.
-Since the only changes made were to Thomas High School; Low Performing schools remain unchanged.
+Average Math scores decreased by .06 and Average Reading increased by .05.
+However all of the Percent Passing's decreased within tenths of percentages as they did in the District report: Math dropped by 0.1%, Reading dropped by 0.3% and Overall dropped by 0.3%   Since the only performance changes made were to Thomas High School; Low Performing schools remain unchanged.

     **High performers**